home-assistant/home-assistant.io/source/_integrations/openai_conversation.markdown

 The OpenAI integration adds a conversation agent powered by [OpenAI](https://www.openai.com) in Home Assistant.

-This conversation agent is unable to control your house.
+This conversation agent is unable to control your house at the moment.
 The OpenAI conversation agent can be used in automations, but not as a [sentence trigger](/docs/automation/trigger/#sentence-trigger).
-It can only query information that has been provided by Home Assistant.
-To be able to answer questions about your house, Home Assistant will need to provide OpenAI with the details of your house, which include areas, devices and their states.
+It can only query information that is provided by Home Assistant.
+To be able to answer questions about your house, Home Assistant will provide OpenAI with the details of your house, which include areas, entities and their states.
+Only entities [exposed for `Assist`](https://www.home-assistant.io/voice_control/voice_remote_expose_devices/) or included into the prompt template will be accessible.
+The result of the coversation is not deterministic, and you may need several attempts to get what you need.
+At the same time, it has the capabilities of processing a large variety of queries, such as "Which room is the warmest?" and "Is it dark in the living room?" (for the latter, it would probably check both luminosity sensors and lights).

 This integration requires an API key to use, [which you can generate here.](https://platform.openai.com/account/api-keys).
 This is a paid service, we advise you to monitor your costs in the [OpenAI portal](https://platform.openai.com/account) closely and configure [usage limits](https://platform.openai.com/account/billing/limits) to avoid unwanted costs associated with using the service.